-In adult patients' myelosuppression was common, with grade 3 or 4 thrombocytopenia and neutropenia observed in 19 and 17% of patients, respectively, treated for glioma and 20 and 22%, respectively, of patients with metastatic melanoma.
-This led to hospitalisation and/or discontinuation of temozolomide in 8 and 4%, respectively, of patients with glioma and 3 and 1.3%, respectively, of those with melanoma.
-Myelosuppression was predictable (usually within the first few cycles, with the nadir between day 21 and 28), and recovery was rapid, usually within one to two weeks.
+In adult patients myelosuppression was common with grade 3 or 4 thrombocytopenia and neutropenia observed in 19 % and 17 % of patients respectively treated for glioma and 20 % and 22 % respectively of patients with metastatic melanoma.
+This led to hospitalisation and/or discontinuation of temozolomide in 8 % and 4 % respectively of patients with glioma and 3 % and 1.3 % respectively of those with melanoma.
+Myelosuppression was predictable (usually within the first few cycles, with the nadir between Day 21 and 28), and recovery was rapid, usually within 1-2 weeks.
 No evidence of cumulative myelosuppression was observed.
-Pancytopenia, leucopenia and anaemia have also been reported.
+Pancytopenia, leukopenia, and anaemia have also been reported.
 Lymphopenia has also been reported very commonly.

-In a population pharmacokinetics analysis of clinical trial experience, there were 101 female and 169 male subjects for whom nadir neutrophil counts were available and 110 female and 174 male subjects for whom nadir platelet counts were available.
-There were higher rates of Grade 4 neutropenia (ANC $< 0.5 \times 10^9$ /L) (12% versus 5%) and thrombocytopenia ($< 20 \times 10^9$ /L) (9% versus 3%), in women versus men in the first cycle of therapy.
-In a 400 subject recurrent glioma data set, Grade 4 neutropenia occurred in 8% of female versus 4% of male subjects and Grade 4 thrombocytopenia in 8% of female versus 3% of male subjects in the first cycle of therapy.
-In a study of 288 subjects with newly diagnosed glioblastoma multiforme, Grade 4 neutropenia occurred in 3% of female versus 0% of male subjects and Grade 4 thrombocytopenia in 1% of female versus 0% of male subjects in the first cycle of therapy.
+In a population pharmacokinetics analysis of clinical trial experience there were 101 female and 169 male subjects for whom nadir neutrophil counts were available and 110 female and 174 male subjects for whom nadir platelet counts were available.
+There were higher rates of Grade 4 neutropenia (ANC < 0.5×10^9 /L), 12 % versus 5 %, and thrombocytopenia (< 20×10^9 /L), 9 % versus 3 %, in women vs. men in the first cycle of therapy.
+In a 400-subject recurrent glioma data set, Grade 4 neutropenia occurred in 8 % of female versus 4 % of male subjects and Grade 4 thrombocytopenia in 8 % of female vs. 3 % of male subjects in the first cycle of therapy.
+In a study of 288 subjects with newly diagnosed glioblastoma multiforme, Grade 4 neutropenia occurred in 3 % of female vs. 0 % of male subjects and Grade 4 thrombocytopenia in 1 % of female vs. 0 % of male subjects in the first cycle of therapy.

 In children the incidence of myelosuppression was similar to that seen in adults.
-In the phase II clinical trial, the incidences of Grade 4 thrombocytopenia and neutropenia were 16% and 11%, respectively.
+In the phase II clinical trial, the incidences of Grade 4 thrombocytopenia and neutropenia were 16 % and 11 % respectively.
 Myelosuppression was usually transient and reversible with cessation of temozolomide treatment.

-Post-marketing Experience with Temozolomide
+Post-Marketing Experience with Temozolomide

-During the marketing of temozolomide, allergic reactions, including anaphylaxis, have been reported very rarely.
-Very rare cases of erythema multiforme, toxic epidermal necrolysis and Stevens-Johnson syndrome have also been observed.
-Drug reaction with eosinophilia and systemic symptoms have been reported with a frequency of unknown.
+During the marketing of temozolomide, cases of erythema multiforme, toxic epidermal necrolysis, Stevens-Johnson syndrome and allergic reactions, including anaphylaxis, have been reported very rarely.
 There have been reported cases of hepatotoxicity including elevations of liver enzymes, hyperbilirubinaemia, cholestasis and hepatitis.
-Hepatic injury, including fatal hepatic failure, has been reported very rarely (see section 4.4 SPECIAL WARNINGS AND PRECAUTIONS FOR USE).
+Hepatic injury, including fatal hepatic failure, has been reported very rarely (see Section 4.4 Special Warnings and Precautions for Use).

 Rare cases of opportunistic infections including Pneumocystis carinii pneumonia (PCP) and both primary and reactivated cytomegalovirus (CMV) infection have been reported.
-Cases of reactivation of hepatitis B infections, including some cases with fatal outcomes have also been reported (see section 4.4 SPECIAL WARNINGS AND PRECAUTIONS FOR USE).
+Cases of reactivation of hepatitis B infections, including some cases with fatal outcomes have also been reported (See Section 4.4 SPECIAL WARNINGS AND PRECAUTIONS FOR USE).
 Cases of herpes simplex encephalitis, including cases with fatal outcomes, have also been reported.
 Cases of sepsis have also been reported.
 Cases of interstitial pneumonitis/pneumonitis and pulmonary fibrosis have been reported very rarely.
-Very rare cases of myelodysplastic syndrome (MDS) and secondary malignancies, including myeloid leukaemia, have been reported in patients treated with regimens that included temozolomide.
-Prolonged pancytopenia which may result in aplastic anaemia has been reported and in some cases resulted in a fatal outcome.
+Very rare cases of myelodysplastic syndrome (MDS) and secondary malignancies, including myeloid leukaemia, have also been observed.
+Prolonged pancytopenia, which may result in aplastic anaemia has been reported, and in some cases has resulted in a fatal outcome.
 Diabetes insipidus has also been reported.